hasura/graphql-serverless/aws-go/graphqlgo-gorm/README.md

 ## Development

 The sample source code is present in `handler.go`.
-Make sure you are in the `aws-lambda-go` folder:
+Make sure you are in the `aws-go/graphqlgo-gorm` folder:

 ```bash
 $ pwd